rcorre/enumap/README.md

-EnumSet
+Enumap
 ===

-An `EnumSet` is a glorified wrapper around a static array.
+An `Enumap` is a glorified wrapper around a static array.
 Are you sold yet?
 No?
 Alright, take a look at this:

 ```